ValeLang/Vale/docs/Generics.md

 We apply the same rules to get the generic full name, and end up with `mvtest/genFunc.lam:2:6.__call{str}`. **However, that doesn't exist.** There is no generic by that name.

 This happened because we were looking for something nonsensical.
 How did that `__call{str}` even happen, and why were we looking for something with that?
-It's because our translator in monomorphizer was blindly replacing *all* placeholders.
+It's because our translator in instantiator was blindly replacing *all* placeholders.

 Moral of the story: It shouldn't replace placeholders in generic names, such as `__call{genFunc$0)`.
 It should leave that alone, so that we instead looked for `mvtest/genFunc<str>.lam:2:6.__call{$genFunc0}<str>`.